Solitons on Singularities

 The paper is organized as follows.
-In section 2, we describe the monopole solution that lives on a deformed $A_2$ singularity.
+In section 2, we describe the monopole solution that lives on an $A_1$ singularity.
 We obtain monopoles on the world--volume theory and show that their properties match those of wrapped D3 branes.
 In section 3, we describe F and D--term strings which are vortex solutions in the world--volume theory.
-We show that these correspond to wrapped D3 branes stretched along one world--volume direction.
+We show that these correspond to D3 branes wrapped on a deformed (resolved) and fibered $A_2$ singularities and stretched along one world--volume direction.
 We also show that wrapping multiple D5 branes on the singularity leads to non--Abelian vortices.
-Section 4 contains the description of domain walls as solutions to the world--volume theory with isolated vacua and as wrappped D5 brane configurations.
+Section 4 contains the description of domain walls as solutions to the world--volume theory with isolated vacua and as D5 branes wrapped on a deformed and fibered $A_3$.
 Section 5 contains a discussion of our results and our conclusions.

 \centerline{\bf 2.
 Monopoles}